Industry Trends

 From out-of-this-world designs to pizza pasta, it’s clear no food trend is off the table.

 Food trends will continue to come and go, no matter what you’re doing in your restaurant.
 If you want to partake, you can.
 If you don’t, you don’t have to!
-But it’s important to be aware of what’s coming to determine if it’s the right call for your business.
+But it’s important to be aware of restaurant industry statistics to know what’s coming so you can determine if it’s the right call for your business.

 Jumping on the bandwagon doesn’t necessarily mean you’ll strike (chicken wing) gold everytime, but it is a fun way to try out new recipes and flex your creative muscle.